jevakallio/git-notify/README.md

 }
 ```

-**Note:** The above instructions below are for [husky v4.x](https://github.com/typicode/husky/tree/master).
-Husky v5 changes how hooks are configured, as well changes its licensing terms to be free only to other open source projects.
-See [husky's own documentation](https://dev.to/typicode/what-s-new-in-husky-5-32g5) for how to configure hooks in their latest version.
+_**Note:** The above instructions below are for [husky v4.x](https://github.com/typicode/husky/tree/master).
+Husky v5 has changed how hooks are configured, as well updated its licensing terms to be free only to other open source projects.See [husky's own documentation](https://dev.to/typicode/what-s-new-in-husky-5-32g5) for how to configure hooks in their latest version._

 ## Configuration

-- `--prefix "\@team:"`
+- `git-notify --prefix "@everyone"`
   - Change the prefix `git-notify` looks for in git commit messages
-  - You'll need to take care of escaping any special characters that may be interpreted by your shell, `!`, `@`, etc...
   - Default: `git-notifier:`
-- `--color "ff6f6f"`
+- `git-notify --color "#ff6f6f"`
-  - Change the color of the banner
+  - Change the color of the banner or message
-  - This can be one of the [`chalk` preset colors](https://www.npmjs.com/package/chalk#colors) or a HEX value.
-If using HEX value, you can either include or omit the leading `#` character.
+  - This can be one of the [`chalk` preset colors](https://www.npmjs.com/package/chalk#colors) or a hex value.
+Note that not all terminals support full hex color scales.
-- `--simple`
+- `git-notify --simple`
   - Instead of a fancy banner, displays a simple text message

 ### All parameters